 “Admonish” means to put in mind, warn.
-The idea is to provide instruction so as to correct behavior or belief.
-It is our role as Christians to advise others of dangerous consequences of their behavior.
+The idea is to provide instruction to correct behavior or belief.
+It is our role as Christians to advise others of the dangerous consequences of their behavior.

 “Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come” (1 Corinthians 10:11).